-- (1) To demonstrate the existence of a clear audit trail of accountability, each NSTC program manager and subordinate commands shall electronically submit a signed annual certification statement to Commander, NSTC (CNSTC) via the NSTC Inspector General (IG), NLT 17 March 2023.
+- (1) To demonstrate the existence of a clear audit trail of accountability, each NSTC program manager and subordinate commands shall electronically submit a signed annual certification statement to Commander, NSTC (CNSTC) via the NSTC Inspector General (IG), NLT 18 March 2024.
 Enclosure (7) is a Sample MICP Certification Statement.
 NSTC IG will then forward a consolidated statement for CNSTC's signature to Commander, Naval Education and Training Command (CNETC) via NETC IG for compilation.
-CNSTC's statement will be forwarded electronically NLT 3 April 2023. - (2) When necessary, use enclosure (8) to document a command Material Weakness (MW) or Status of Corrective Actions on a weakness not previously reported as closed. - (3) Enclosure (9) is the criteria to be used for selecting command MWs and Status of Corrective Actions for inclusion in the MICP SOA. - f.
-NSTC IG will conduct annual spot checks of selected NROTC Units and Maritime Academies MICP documentation.
-The below selected commands will be notified of the dates to electronically submit the documentation to judith.l.goldsmith.civ@us.navy.mil. - (1) NROTCU University of Hawaii. - (2) NROTCU Norwich University. - (3) NROTCU Maine Maritime Academy. - 5.
-Forms.
-For NSTC/RTC/OTC personnel, electronic MICP forms are available via the NSTC shared drive under S:\GRLK\NSTC\MICP 2023\FORMS and/or the SharePoint site.
-For NROTC Units and Maritime Academies, electronic MICP forms are available via the NSTC website under Other Links/NSTC IG/MICP.
+CNSTC's statement will be forwarded electronically NLT 3 April 2024. - (2) When necessary, use enclosure (8) to document a Significant Accomplishment (SA) or enclosure (9) to document a Material Weakness (MW) or Status of Corrective Actions on a weakness not previously reported as closed. - (3) Enclosure (10) is the criteria to be used for selecting command MWs and Status of Corrective Actions for inclusion in the MICP SOA. - f.
+NSTC IG will conduct random spot checks of selected OTC, RTC and NROTC Units/Maritime Academies MICP documentation.
+Under separate correspondence, the selected command will be notified of the dates to electronically submit the documentation to judith.l.goldsmith.civ@us.navy.mil.

-6. Point of Contact.
-If you have questions, please contact Ms. Judith Goldsmith, NSTC IG.
-She can be reached at COMM: (847) 688-2258, DSN: 792.
+- 5. Forms.
+For NSTC/RTC/OTC personnel, electronic MICP forms are available via the NSTC shared drive under S:\GRLK\NSTC\MICP 2024\FORMS and/or the SharePoint site.
+For NROTC Units and Maritime Academies, electronic MICP forms are available via the NSTC website under Other Links/NSTC IG/MICP. - 6.
+Point of Contact.
+If you have questions, please contact Ms. Judith Goldsmith, NSTC IG, who can be reached at COMM: (847) 688-2258, DSN: 792.